near/docs/docs/bos/tutorial/bos-ethers-data.md

 ```

-You can see how it works here: [step_4](https://near.social/mob.near/widget/WidgetSource?src=zavodil.near/widget/token-balances-step-1). Вывод данных в приложении не менялся, но теперь оно работает быстрее.
+You can see how it works here: [step_4](https://near.social/mob.near/widget/WidgetSource?src=zavodil.near/widget/token-balances-step-1).
+The output of the data in the application remains the same, but now it operates more efficiently.